Pia Olsen Dyhr

-Pia Olsen Dyhr (born 30 November 1971) is a Danish politician and leader of The Green Left.
-She has been a member of the Folketing since the 2007 general election.
-Dyhr has served as Minister for Trade and Investment and later Minister of Transport in the first Helle Thorning-Schmidt Cabinet.
+Pia Olsen Dyhr (born 30 November 1971) is a Danish politician and leader of the Green Left serving as Minister of Economic Affairs and the Interior since 2026.
+She has been a member of the Folketing since the 2007 Danish general election.
+Dyhr served as Minister of Trade and Investment and later Minister of Transport in the Helle Thorning-Schmidt I Cabinet.
 Following her party's resignation from the cabinet, Dyhr was elected as chairwoman of the party.

-Background
+Early life and education

 Dyhr grew up in Vallensbæk; her father worked at DSB and her mother was a cleaner.
 She graduated from Ishøj Gymnasium in 1985 and later studied at the College of Europe from 1992 to 1993 where she received an MA in European studies.
 In 1994, she graduated from the University of Copenhagen with a degree in political science.

 Political career

-From 1996 to 1998 Dyhr was leader of The Popular Socialist Youth of Denmark, which is the youth wing of The Green Left.
+From 1996 to 1998, Dyhr was leader of the Popular Socialist Youth of Denmark, which is the youth wing of the Green Left.
 Dyhr was first a member of the Folketing from 28 November 2006 to 15 December 2006, acting as a temporary substitute member for Poul Henrik Hedeboe.
 She was first elected directly to parliament in the 2007 general election.
-She was reelected in 2011 with 2,461 votes, in 2015 with 9,575 votes and in 2019 with 20,047 votes.
+She was reelected in 2011 with 2,461 votes, in 2015 with 9,575 votes, and in 2019 with 20,047 votes.

-In 2014 she was elected chairman of the Green Left, succeeding Annette Vilhelmsen.
-In the 2015 election, the Green Left only got 4,2% of the Danish vote, which was the worst result for the party since 1977.
-In 2019 the party ran on a platform of a minimum number of childcare workers, and a national climate law, getting 7,7% of the vote.
-Since the 2022 election, where the party got 8,1% of the vote, the party has risen in the polls, getting to 17,7% in a 2024 Megafon poll.
+In 2014, Dyhr was elected chairman of the Green Left, succeeding Annette Vilhelmsen.
+In the 2015 Danish general election, the Green Left only got 4,2% of the Danish vote, which was the worst result for the party since 1977.
+In the 2019 Danish general election, the party ran on a platform of a minimum number of childcare workers, and a national climate law, getting 7,7% of the vote.
+In the 2022 Danish general election, the red bloc government led by Mette Frederiksen won a narrow majority; however, both before and after the election, Frederiksen instead called for the formation of a grand coalition government.
+The formation of the Frederiksen II Cabinet made SF the largest party in the opposition with 15 seats, an increase of one compared to the 2019 election.